macmade/XS-Labs-Style-Guide/README.md

 <a name="objc-7"></a>
 ### 7. Enumerated types

-The use of the `NSEnum` and `NSOptions` macros is strictly prohibited, as it may break compatibility.
+The use of the `NSEnum` and `NSOptions` macros is encouraged, while not mandatory.

 <a name="objc-8"></a>
 ### 8. `NULL`, `nil` and `Nil`